demosjarco/inlang/README.md

 ---

-Inlang is the open file/directory format for software localization.
+Inlang is the open format TMS (translation management system).

 Store localization as a vendor-neutral `.inlang` project that can be read and written by TMS workflows, editors, CI, runtimes, plugins, and AI agents.